DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-reference.rst

 Object Definitions
 ___________________

-``ALIAS( name, value )``	Assign names to values.
-Can go anywhere in the script
+``ALIAS( name[, value] )``	Assign names to values.
+Can go anywhere in the script.
+If a value is not assigned, a unique ID will be assigned based on the alias text.

 This is a simple substitution that lets you have readable names for things in your script.
 For example, instead of having to remember the VPin a turnout is connected to, give the pin number an alias and refer to it by that name.
 You can use this to name routes, values, pin numbers, or anything you need.

-If you want spaces in an alias, you must enclose it in quotes.
+- **Should be** reasonably short but descriptive.
+- **Must start** with letters A-Z or underscore _ .
+- **May then** also contain numbers.
+- **Must not** contain spaces or special characters.

 Examples: